timebertt/masters-thesis-controller-sharding/content/10-motivation.md

 It is based on the design presented in the study project but addresses all additional requirements from the previous chapter.

 The implementation of the presented design is described in chapter [-@sec:implementation].
-In addition to explaining how the external sharding components are implemented ([@sec:impl-clusterring; @sec:impl-sharder]), the chapter gives instructions for implementing the shard components in existing controllers ([@sec:impl-shard]).
+In addition to explaining how external sharding components are implemented ([@sec:impl-clusterring; @sec:impl-sharder]), the chapter gives instructions for implementing the shard components in existing controllers ([@sec:impl-shard]).
 [@Sec:impl-setup] presents an example setup that combines all implemented components into a fully functioning sharded controller setup.
 Next, the implementation is evaluated in systematic load test experiments (chapter [-@sec:evaluation]).
 After precisely describing the experiment setup ([@sec:experiment-setup]) and how measurements are performed ([@sec:measurements]), different experiment scenarios are executed ([@sec:experiments]), and their results are discussed ([@sec:discussion]).